 - Starting a business.

-- Choosing a legal business structure (most coffee shops operate as sole proprietorships or limited liability corporations.)
+- Choosing a legal business structure, such as sole proprietorship, limited liability corporation or another corporate structure.)

 - Getting a business license and various other licenses and permits, including local health department licenses for food establishments.

 The Ohio Small Business Development Center also provides free information needed to help you get started or continue on your entrepreneurial journey, including a startup guide, hiring guide and helpful checklists.